petercz1/gmailFontChanger/README.md

 without any way to change it.

 I looked into it, and initially I tried the (deprecated) domsubtree event and then mutation observers, but the response times were huge.
-I guess that the gmail scripts do an awful lot of dom modifying/checking on
+I guess that the gmail scripts do an awful lot of dom modifying/checking on refresh.